 Loan Options For Small Business Owners with Bad Credit

-Small business loans can be a great option if you have bad credit.
-Many of the small business loan providers will look at your business income as well as your credit score.
-Here are a few options for getting a line of credit or financing some of your equipment to get the funding you require.
+Small business loans can be a great option if you have a poor credit score.
+Many small business loan providers will look at your business income instead of your credit score.
+Here are a few options for getting a credit line or financing some of your equipment to get the funding you require.